kshetline/aw-clock/README.md

 <img src="https://shetline.com/readme/aw-clock/2.8.0/wind_barbs.png" width=820 height=55 alt="wind barbs">

 Wind speed is displayed using *wind barbs*.
 When using imperial units, the wind barbs represent wind speed in knots, rounded to the nearest multiple of 5 knots, up to a maximum of 100 knots.
-In metric mode the wind barbs represent wind speed in meters per second, in increments of 2.5 m/s (in the diagram above, divide the captions by 2 for m/s).
+In metric mode the wind barbs, by default, represent wind speed in meters per second, in increments of 2.5 m/s (in the diagram above, divide the captions by 2 for m/s).

+In the Settings dialog, however, you can choose to display wind speed in knots while still using metric (°C, cm) for temperature and precipitation.
+When using imperial units (°F, in) wind speed (apart from wind barbs) is by default shown in mph, but you can optionally use knots for the textual display of wind speed as well.

 | &nbsp;    | Imperial | Metric  |
 | --------- | -------- | ------- |